Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Recent window

-AMAT Since inception Calmar ratio
+AMAT 5Y Calmar ratio

 Deeper research window

-AMAT Calmar Ratio (Since inception)
+AMAT Calmar Ratio (5Y)

 CAGR per worst drawdown